hhtaron2004-tech/kaggle-santa-tour-2019/README.md

 # kaggle-santa-tour-2019

-🎅 Santa’s Workshop Tour 2019 – Optimization Project

-📌 Problem Overview

-Santa’s Workshop Tour 2019 is a Kaggle optimization challenge where 5,000 families must be scheduled to visit Santa over 100 days (Day 1 to Day 100).

-Each family provides 10 preferred days.
-Assigning a family to a day that is not among their top preferences results in a penalty cost.

-Additionally, every day must satisfy attendance constraints:

-Minimum visitors per day: 125

-Maximum visitors per day: 300

-If daily attendance is unbalanced, an accounting penalty is applied.
-The goal is to minimize the total cost:

-Total Cost=Preference Penalty+Accounting Penalty
-Total Cost=Preference Penalty+Accounting Penalty
-🎯 Objective

-The task is to find an assignment of families to days such that:

-Families are assigned as close as possible to their preferred days

-Daily attendance stays within limits

-Large fluctuations between consecutive days are avoided

-The total cost is minimized

-This makes the problem a large-scale constrained combinatorial optimization problem.

-📊 Dataset

-The Kaggle dataset provides:

-A list of 5,000 families

-For each family:

-Family size

-10 preferred days (choice_0 to choice_9)

-Each family must be assigned exactly one day.

-💡 Solution Approach
+#🎅 Santa’s Workshop Tour 2019 — Optimization Solver

+📌 Overview

+This project solves the Santa’s Workshop Tour 2019 Kaggle optimization challenge.
+The task is to assign 5,000 families to 100 days so that:

+Each family is scheduled as close as possible to their preferred days

+Each day has between 125 and 300 visitors

+Large fluctuations in daily attendance are avoided

+The objective is to minimize the total Kaggle cost, which consists of:

+Preference penalties

+Daily occupancy penalties

+Accounting costs between consecutive days

+🧠 Solution Strategy

+This project implements a two-stage optimization pipeline:

+1. Greedy Capacity-Aware Assignment

+Families are first sorted by size (largest families first), because large families are harder to place without breaking daily capacity limits.

+Each family is then assigned to its best available preferred day (choice_0 → choice_9) as long as the target day has enough remaining capacity.
+This produces a high-quality initial schedule where most families get one of their top choices while keeping daily attendance under control.

+Any families that remain unassigned after this step are placed into days with low occupancy to ensure all days move toward the valid range.

+This stage guarantees:

+Every family is assigned

+No day is severely underfilled or overfilled

+2. Local Search Improvement

+After a valid schedule is built, a local search (hill-climbing) optimization is applied.

+For each family, the algorithm:

+Tries reassigning the family to each of its 10 preferred days

+Recomputes the full Kaggle cost

+Keeps the change only if it improves the total score

+This step reduces both:

+Preference penalties

+Accounting penalties

+while always keeping the schedule valid.

+🧮 Kaggle Cost Function

+The project fully implements the official Kaggle scoring system:

+Preference Penalty

+Families receive increasing penalties when they are assigned further away from their preferred days.

+Daily Occupancy Constraints

+Days with fewer than 125 or more than 300 people receive a very large penalty.

+Accounting Cost

+Additional penalties are applied when the number of visitors changes sharply between consecutive days, encouraging smooth daily attendance.

+These three components are combined into a single cost function that the optimizer minimizes.

+#⚙️ Workflow

+Load family preference and size data

+Sort families by size

+Greedily assign families to preferred days under capacity limits

+Fill remaining families into low-occupancy days

+Evaluate using the Kaggle cost function

+Apply local search to improve the schedule

+Export the final optimized submission